 How Much Does it Cost to Adopt a Dog?

-Sharing your home with a dog is one of life’s greatest pleasures.
-But even a ‘free-to-a-good-home’ puppy isn’t really free.
-Providing only the bare-minimum basics has on-going costs attached; and giving a dog a happy, healthy home for his full lifespan can be expensive.
+Sharing your home with a dog is one of life's greatest pleasures.
+But even a 'free-to-a-good-home' puppy isn't really free.
+Providing only the bare-minimum basics has ongoing costs attached; and giving a dog a happy, healthy home for his full lifespan can be expensive.
 It's always a good idea to evaluate the short- and long-term costs of any big, life-changing decision—and adopting a dog is no exception.

 Here's a look at the expenses you can expect, from adoption fees to vet bills, and additional costs you may incur as a dog owner.
 With an honest look at how much it costs to adopt a dog, you can be certain you're ready to bring home a four-legged family member.

-Fees vary widely—from $0 to hundreds of dollars—depending on location and whether you are adopting from a city shelter or a private rescue organization.
+Fees vary widely—from $0 to hundreds of dollars—depending on the dog's age, location and whether you are adopting from a city shelter or a private rescue organization.
 When you adopt a dog from a shelter or rescue group, you can be assured the dog has received more than just food—and the care the dog has received in the shelter far outpaces the adoption fee.

 "The adoption fee for our dogs is $80," says Abbey Weimann, Foster Coordinator at Ames Animal Shelter and Animal Control, in Ames, Iowa.
 "All the dogs are vaccinated for rabies, distemper, and bordetella.
 They're also dewormed, provided with a flea preventative, tested for heartworms, and have a microchip implanted."

 She also shares that local vets provide free exams to shelter animals, so there are no medical costs initially for the dog's new owner.
 Mick McAuliffe, Director of Behavior and Enhancement for Animal Rescue League of Iowa adds, "Depending on the shelter and the state laws, the dog may also have been spayed or neutered."